bilus/reforms/README.md

 - Publish.

 - Add support for reagent.
+Assert in reforms.validation/form!
 - Proof-of-concept reagent sample.
 - Validation errors in local state.
 Add How can I store validation errors in local state? to FAQ